 The Hyman Collection seeks to support and promote British photography through acquisitions, loans and education.
 In 2015 it launched britishphotography.org to provide online access to British photographs in the collection and to use this part of the collection as an educational resource to increase international awareness of British photography.
 As well as including forms of documentary photography, the collection focuses on artists working in photography who have pursued more subjective or conceptual strategies.
-The collection has an equal number of works by male and female artists.
+The collection has historic as well as contemporary photographs and includes an equal number of works by male and female artists.

 We are enormously grateful to all those who have helped with the ongoing task of cataloguing these works and especially everyone who has worked on the creation of this database and website over the last three years.
 In particular we would like to thank Christin Aucunas, Nicola Baird, Charles Davies, Mary Pelletier, Phil Sorrell, Lucy Wood and Alex Zosman.
 We are also very grateful to all the artists who have been so supportive and enthusiastic about this project.